openshift-labs/lab-developing-with-odo/workshop/content/060-creating-new-binary-component.md

 odo log -f
 ```

-Hit `Crtl+C` when you're doing following the logs.
+Select the terminal window and enter `Crtl+C` when you're finished checking out the logs.

 ## Component configuration
 When creating a component, some configuration will be taken by default, but there is a way to override these defaults.